You may have wondered why an execution is known as, “Good” Friday.

 The early Christian’s view of time was much loftier than the later idea that time revolves around, Anno Domini, “the year of our Lord.”
 The original idea of Jesus’ followers was that the cross of Christ is the Axis Mundi, a timeless, still center to the universe around which the entire cosmos rotates.
 It wasn’t that the earth was the center of the universe.
 It was that the cross is.

 I was a Young Life leader for 25 years.
 Young Life focusses on explaining Jesus to the high school kids who don’t go to church.
 Every semester YL leaders do a talk on the crucifixion.
-One Monday night 140 high school kids were shoehorned into my friend Rawleigh Grove’s living room, as I gave the “cross talk.”
-Regardless of what you have heard of high school kids interest in the things of God, I can tell you that all over the globe hundreds of thousands of high school kids are hanging on every word of the story of Jesus’ crucifixion.
-After the message kids sat in stunned silence.
+One Monday night 140 high school kids were shoehorned into my friend Rawleigh Grove’s living room as I gave the “cross talk.”
+Regardless of what you have heard of high school kids interest in the things of God, I can tell you that all over the globe hundreds of thousands of high school kids are hanging on every word of the story of Jesus’ crucifixion at Young Life clubs.
+After that message kids sat in stunned silence.
 Except for one kid, a church kid named Josh.
 Josh jumped up, ran right up to my nose and said, “I’ve been in church my whole life and I have NEVER heard this.
 My dad was a youth pastor, my mom a Sunday school teacher, but I’ve never heard this.
-Why has no one has EVER told me this?
+Why has no one has EVER told me this?”

 …For the first time Josh knew what Jesus did on the cross in detail.
 And for the first time, Josh knew that Jesus did it to satisfy a debt that only God could pay…Josh’s world began to pivot around a new axis: the immovable cross of Jesus Christ.

-Centuries before Jesus lived, Isaiah passed along (in Isaiah 52 and 53) what God told us Jesus would someday do – Why he would go to the cross.
-In the Good Friday Gospel reading (John 18:1-19:42) Jesus told us how it panned out – “It is finished.”
+Centuries before Jesus lived, Isaiah passed along (in Isaiah 52 and 53) what God told us Jesus would someday do – why he would go to the cross.
+In John 19:30 Jesus tells us how it panned out – “It is finished.”

 Notice that Jesus didn’t say, “I am finished.”
 He didn’t say, “Oops.”
 He didn’t say, “three cheers for the attempt.”
 Jesus said, “It is finished.